ohhfishal/blog/content/posts/problems.md

 It is important to question if a problem you are fixing is a consequence of what you are building or if it is a hypothetical.

 Hypotheticals are the sirens song, the poisoned apple.
-The problems they bring are complex and let you embrace new shiny technologies to fix them, but they are a distraction.
+The problems they bring are complex and let you embrace new shinny technologies to fix them, but they are a distraction.

 ### Watch the road, not the scenery.